 Articles in this issue

 - NewsConro ship “Grande America” lost The “Grande America” of Grimaldi was built in 1997 and operated between Europe and Western Africa in a rotation together with several similar vessels.
 This type of ships allows for transportation of cars, trucks, trailers and containers.
-It combines the features of a container ship… Read More »European Review of Regional Logistics / 2-2019 (April)
+It combines the features of a container ship … Read more

 - ReadingTopical Collection on accommodating urban freight in city planning